MetPX/sarrac/README.rst

   the default format, json compatible with python save/restore.

 post:
-  turns sr_cpump into an sr3 shovel, if cache is on, then it is a winnow.
+  turns sr3_cpump into an sr3 shovel, if cache is on, then it is a winnow.

 url:
   just print out the retrieval urls, rather than the entire message